Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Introduction

 \section{Introduction}

-The widespread use of artificial intelligence (AI) has reached far beyond academia: in a recent study with over 70 Fortune 1000 companies, the percentage of firms investing at least \$50 million in AI increased by nearly 63\% from 2018 to 2020\cite{algorithmia2021enterprise}.
-Surprisingly though, only 15\% of firms reported that they had \textit{actually deployed} AI capabilities into widespread production.
-Similar findings were echoed by Ransbotham et al. in an MIT SMR report: 7 out of 10 companies reported minimal to no impact from their organization's AI use, with only 10\% of companies reporting significant financial benefits from implementing AI\cite{ransbotham2020expanding}.
+} \IEEEPARstart{T}{}he widespread use of artificial intelligence (AI) has reached far beyond academia.
+In a recent study with over 70 Fortune 1000 companies, the percentage of firms investing at least \$50 million in AI increased by over 60\% from 2018 to 2020\cite{algorithmia2021enterprise}.
+Surprisingly though, despite increased investments in AI, only \textbf{15\%} of these firms reported that they had \textit{actually deployed} AI capabilities into widespread production.
+Similar findings were echoed by Ransbotham et al. in an MIT SMR report: 7 out of 10 companies reported minimal to no impact from their organization's AI use, with only 10\% of companies seeing significant financial benefits from implementing AI solutions\cite{ransbotham2020expanding}.

-It is undeniable that the potential benefits of AI and machine learning (ML) have driven great interest across a variety of domains such as healthcare, biology, and commercial industries\cite{jiang2017artificial, webb2018deep, furman2019ai}.
-It is also apparent that there is still a practical gap between the promise, and the actual execution\cite{algorithmia2021enterprise}.
-Previous research has investigated how practitioners can improve AI and ML collaborations\cite{passi2018trust, hong2020human}, and poor communication is consistently cited as a top obstacle in model development between data scientists and subject matter experts\cite{berinato2019data}.
-While previous visualization research has contributed many methods for helping a data scientist develop a better model\cite{sacha2018vis4ml}, we believe that a more fundamental question needs to be answered once a model has been developed: How can we best communicate these models to subject matter experts, who ultimately decide what to do with it?
+The potential benefits of AI and machine learning (ML) models have driven great interest across a variety of domains, such as healthcare\cite{jiang2017artificial}, biology\cite{webb2018deep}, and commercial industries\cite{furman2019ai}.
+While companies invest millions into AI and ML production, it is evident that a gap still exists between the promise and the actual execution of these models in practice\cite{algorithmia2021enterprise}.
+Data science interviews\footnote{\url{https://hbr.org/2019/01/data-science-and-the-art-of-persuasion}} and qualitative studies\cite{passi2018trust, hong2020human, berinato2019data} consistently cite \textit{strained communication} between data scientists and subject matter experts as a top barrier to model development and deployment.